 Since you get the idea, you can now tweak the above settings for a variety of page sizes or paper sizes for your printer.
 You may also want to customize the header and footer in the Calc sheet for a better print experience.

 We have also prepared a video to demonstrate the above steps.

 I hope this guide helps you to get your desired print results.
-Do let me know in the comment box below if it helps you, Or if you need any help.
+Do let me know in the comment box below if it helps you Or if you need any assistance.